What Are Language Disorders?

 Treating language disorders is particularly well-suited to the telepractice model.
 Great Speech therapists are specially trained to diagnose and then increase communication through an individually tailored program that primes each client for success.

-Please contact us to discuss how a licensed speech and language pathologist can help you improve your speech or language disorder.
+Schedule an introductory call to discuss how a licensed speech and language pathologist can help you improve your speech or language disorder.

 “My daughter was diagnosed with Asperger Syndrome and despite years of traditional speech therapy in school, was not showing progress.
 It was clear she needed tailored therapy to teach her social skills.
 After a few months with Great Speech, she is initiating conversation with friends.”